 Following the first three XL model airliners entering into service, the fleet of Belugas will operate as a mixed bag of sorts for approximately 5 years with the first of the originals being transitioned into retirement in 2021.
 The newer XL version will slowly succeed the five Beluga originally developed that are currently still in operational service.
 Their retirement will be a gradual process with the last becoming obsolete by 2025.

 Additional flight deck modifications include the further integration of a heating module that delivers temperature control capability to the cargo hold to be used in the transport of sensitive material and cargo.
-Generally sensitive cargo distinction is limited to material substances, electronics or pieces of valuable art, artifacts and antiquities.
-The Airbus Beluga XL Flight deck crew will consists of three persons, two pilots, and one crewmen to act as a loadmaster.
+Generally, sensitive cargo distinction is limited to material substances, electronics or pieces of valuable art, artifacts and antiquities.
+The Airbus Beluga XL Flight deck crew will consist of three persons, two pilots, and one crewman to act as a loadmaster.

 Improvements upon the previous design include the capability to hold thirty percent more capacity than its predecessor.
 The XL will also be close to twenty feet longer and 3 feet wider and will have the capability to lift a payload that is six tons heavier.
 The forward section is based upon the specifications for the A330-200 aircraft in efforts to provide a more stabilized center of gravity whereas the aft section of the airliner resembles that of the A330-300 aircraft.

 Additionally, the vertical stabilizer is larger by 50 percent and its overall ranged performance has been increased as well.
-Powered by twin Rolls-Royce Trent 700 turbofans possessing of 71,000 lbf each the Beluga XL has the capability to travel the expanse of 2300 nmi at Mach 0.69 as opposed to the inceptive distance of 900 nmi at roughly the same speed.
+Powered by twin Rolls-Royce Trent 700 turbofans possessing 71,000 lbf each the Beluga XL can travel the expanse of 2300 nmi at Mach 0.69 as opposed to the inceptive distance of 900 nmi at roughly the same speed.
 The XL has a respectable maximum take-off weight of half a million pounds and can carry a maximum payload of over 110,000 lbs.
 The previous version was capable of transporting a solitary A350XB wing whereas its successor can transport both.

-This is only the first of many rounds of testing the XL will need to transition through prior to attempting to raise funding in the progression toward certification.
+This is only the first of many rounds of testing the XL will need to transition through before attempting to raise funding in the progression toward certification.
 That said, Airbus is still highly anticipating entry into service to be sometime in 2019.